Logo preload

 The Spatial Networks team assembles care packages for the St. Petersburg Free Clinic.

-In the world of AI, geospatial data, and the many technology platforms that influence the way we communicate, report, and diagnose our social challenges there is a growing digital divide becoming larger than a black hole.
+In the world of AI, geospatial data, and numerous technology platforms, we see profound impacts on how we communicate, report, and diagnose social challenges.
+However, a growing digital divide is emerging, highlighting significant disparities.
 According to Guidestar, the majority of nonprofits (66.3%) have annual budgets of less than $1 million.
 Those budgets include salaries, facilities costs and then, of course, the cost to serve their population.
-Which means when major disasters take place that budget becomes chump change compared to what is needed to support a disaster recovery or any other disruptive event that occurs like this early winter we’re currently having in the United States.
+This means that when major disasters occur, the budget appears insignificant compared to what is needed for disaster recovery.
+Similarly, other disruptive events, such as the early winter currently experienced in the United States, also demand significant resources.

 What are nonprofits spending on technology?

-According to the Nonprofit Technology Staffing and Investment Report (NTEN), nonprofits spend based on the size of the organization and need of course, but very little on innovation or investment in new technology — which is why many nonprofits operate using antiquated technology, sacrificing accurate, valuable data that could be used to increase funding and support for their missions.
+According to the Nonprofit Technology Staffing and Investment Report (NTEN), nonprofits allocate spending based on organizational size and need.
+However, they invest minimally in new technology and innovation.
+Consequently, many nonprofits operate with outdated technology.
+This situation leads to the sacrifice of accurate, valuable data that could enhance funding and support for their missions.

 Hashtags of Hope